-White Tail Humbug Damselfish - Medium
+White Tail Humbug Damselfish MED

 The White Tail Humbug Damselfish is an extremely handsome species with a fiery personality.
 A great starter fish due to their relatively inexpensive cost and aquarium hardiness.

 - Buy 4 for $18.60 each and save 10%